inRemark/abc-runner/docs/en/getting-started/installation.md

 make build

 # Or build directly with Go
-go build -o redis-runner .
+go build -o abc-runner .

 # Build binaries for all platforms
 make build-all